Generalised Gaussian states in group field theory and $\mathfrak{su(1,1)}$ quantum cosmology: Cosmology from Group Field Theory

 Restricting to a single mode means that the sums over modes $J$ trivialise to only one term.
 In order to simplify the notation, we will henceforth drop the index $J$ in our single-mode expressions.
 We now deal with a quantum system described by bosonic operators $\hat{a}(\chi)$ and $\hat{a}^\dagger(\chi)$ with $\left[ \hat{a}(\chi), \hat{a}^\dagger(\chi) \right] = 1$.
 The main operators of interest for cosmological purposes are the Hamiltonian \eqref{sqH} and the volume \eqref{volume}, which reduce to

-where $v$ can be thought of as the volume of one GFT quantum.
-As pointed out in \cite{Bojo_2019} and examined in \cite{Gielen_2020}, the operators \eqref{HV} generate the Lie algebra $\mathfrak{su(1,1)}$ extended by a central element (this algebra also commonly appears in loop quantum cosmology \cite{su11LQC}).
+where $v$ can be thought of as the volume of one GFT quantum. {As mentioned}, the operators \eqref{HV} generate the Lie algebra $\mathfrak{su(1,1)}$ extended by a central element \cite{Gielen_2020,Bojo_2019}.
 The algebra is closed by adding

 which would be related to the ``Thiemann complexifier'' in some analogous LQG models \cite{CVHalgebra}.
 Here \eqref{ccc} does not have a direct physical interpretation, but determines whether the resulting cosmology has a time-reversal symmetry.
 The $\mathfrak{su(1,1)}$ algebra of these operators follows from their composition in terms of ladder operators: one traditionally defines the three possible quadratic combinations $\hat{K}_0 = \frac{1}{4}(\hat{a}^\dagger\hat{a}+\hat{a}\hat{a}^\dagger)$, $\hat{K}_+ = \frac{1}{2} \hat{a}^{\dagger 2}$ and $\hat{K}_- = \frac{1}{2} \hat{a}^2$, which satisfy the $\mathfrak{su(1,1)}$ algebra